kiivihal/open-europeana/docs/deploy.md

 ## Deploy components in Tomcat ##

-* Copy the cache.war, resolve.war, portal.war, dashboard.war to the tomcat deploy directory (i.e. webapps dir in the
+* Copy the api.war, portal.war, dashboard.war to the tomcat deploy directory (i.e. webapps dir in the
 Tomcat root) on the server.
-* Copy the europeana.properties.template file from ./portal/src/main/resources/europeana.properties to the server and change relevant properties.
+* Copy the europeana.properties.template file from `./portal/src/main/resources/europeana.properties` to the server and change relevant properties.
 * Add the europeana properties file to the tomcat startup parameters, e.g. -Deuropeana.config=/usr/local/tomcat/conf/europeana.properties